Coherence (film): Casting

 Byrkit intentionally chose actors who did not know each other.
-He told an interviewer that, after working on blockbuster films (such as Pirates of the Caribbean: The Curse of the Black Pearl), "I come from theater where I was trained to really just concentrate on story and character on a stage with actors and so I was craving getting rid of everything, getting rid of the crew; getting rid of script, no special effects, no support, no money, no nothing, and just getting back to the purity of that, of a camera in your hand and some actress that you trust and an idea."
+He told an interviewer that, after working on blockbuster films (such as Pirates of the Caribbean: The Curse of the Black Pearl), "I come from theater where I was trained to really just concentrate on story and character on a stage with actors and so I was craving getting rid of everything, getting rid of the crew; getting rid of script, no special effects...just getting back to the purity of that, of a camera in your hand and some actress that you trust and an idea."

-When asked whether the actors were people whom Byrkit knew pretty well, he answered, "Yeah exactly.
-They were just friends that I knew I could just call up and say, 'Show up at my house in a couple days.
-I can't really tell you what we're doing, trust me I'm not going to kill you.
+When asked whether the actors were people whom Byrkit knew pretty well, he answered, "They were just friends that I knew I could just call up and say, 'Show up at my house in a couple days.
+I can't really tell you what we're doing.
 It should be fun!'
-And they didn't know each other before they got to my house and so I had to pick people that seemed to be like they could be couples, seemed like they could be best friends and that I just knew were up to the task of jumping into it."
+I had to pick people that seemed to be like they could be couples, seemed like they could be best friends and that I knew were up to the task of jumping into it."

 Interviewer Nell Minow confessed her reaction to the actors' relationships: "I just assumed that they all knew each other very well because they fell into the kinds of rhythms that old friends have."
 Byrkit replied, "That's just casting great people that could do that.
 Just five minutes after they arrived at my house they had to pretend to be married and lovers and best friends."

 Reviewer Matt Prigge praised the choice of casting and their actions: "Byrkit ... focuses not on brainiacs, as in Primer, but on smart but mostly under-informed NPR types, who know enough to slowly piece all this together but not enough that they don't usually descend into blabbering, shouting and drinking.
-Indeed, Coherence is largely improvised, with a game cast first believably under-reacting to some weird business with laughter and disbelief, then always maintaining a degree of levity (read: jokes and occasional put-downs) even when stuff has gotten real."
+Coherence is largely improvised, with a game cast first believably under-reacting to some weird business with laughter and disbelief, then maintaining a degree of levity even when stuff has gotten real."